huntforhomesaz/cleanout2closing-site/content/pages/for-heirs-and-personal-representatives.md

 ---

-## Common â€œheir and PRâ€ questions
+## Common "heir and PR" questions

 ### Do I have to wait until probate is finished to talk to you?